yoga and recovery logo path up a mountain

 Pranayama & Recovery – a Powerful Practice for You

 Nadi Shodhana, or alternate nostril breathing, is a simple yet powerful practice that can be especially helpful for anyone in recovery from substance abuse.
 It’s part of a broader set of breathing techniques called pranayama, which help calm the mind and body, making it easier to manage stress and emotions—two areas that can feel overwhelming during recovery.
-With Nadi Shodhana, you not only calm your nervous system and reduce stress, but you also
+With Nadi Shodhana, you not only calm your

 Read More »